juggah/network-costs/blogpost.md

 1.| 18,00 € | VNET Peering Egress
 2.| 18,00 € | VNET Peering Ingress
 3.| 14,40 € | Firewall Data Processed
-4.| 68,81 € | Bandwidth Internet Egress
+4.| 68,81 € | Bandwidth Internet Egress "Rtn Preference: MGN"
 -- | **119,21** | Total Cost for 1TB (1024 GB)

 ## VM to a private endpoint enabled PaaS

-A VM accesses a private endpoint enabled storage account (can be any private endpoint enabled service like DB, cache).
+A VM accesses a private endpoint enabled storage account (can be any private endpoint enabled service like data base, key vault, cache, etc.).

 # ![scenario2](scenario2-network-costs.drawio.png)

 (1)
-The traffic is routed through the vHub vNet Link Peering to the vHub.
+The traffic is routed through the vHub vNet-Link  to the vHub.
 (2)
 The vHub processes (routes) the traffic.
 (3)